olegtarasov/FastText.NetWrapper/README.md

 This is a cross-platform .NET Standard wrapper for Facebook's [FastText](https://github.com/facebookresearch/fastText) library.
 The wrapper comes with bundled precompiled native binaries for all three platforms: Windows, Linux and MacOs.

 Just add it to your project and start using it!
 No additional setup required.
-This library will unpack call appropriate native binary depending on target platform.
+This library will unpack and call appropriate native binary depending on target platform.

 ## Requirements